iPhone 12 Pro Review

 Along with features like the A14 chipset, 5G, faster cameras and the svelte new design we saw on the iPhone 12, the Pro adds more camera skills, a classier design, double the base storage and more RAM.

-So, is it worth spending that bit extra cash?
+So, is it worth spending that bit extra cash and is this the best phone around?

 From the moment I unboxed the graphite version of the iPhone 12 Pro I knew Apple made the right decision.
 Going back to a design made iconic by the iPhone 5, but tuning it up even further, makes so much sense and it completely works.
 This is not only the best looking iPhone ever, but the best looking phone you can buy right now.